If you are considering using mediation as a way to resolve your divorce, you will want to read this post to help you decide.

-When you are done negotiating and you have reached a solution, you will want to reduce your agreement to writing.
+When you are done negotiating, and you have reached a solution, you will want to reduce your agreement to writing.
 Your mediator or one of the lawyers can draft the agreement, then the legal documents.
 These documents will include a plan for parenting or a schedule for parenting.
 The documents will accompany the rest of your divorce documents and become part of your divorce judgment.
 This means the court can enforce agreements.
-The Court would need to step in if one of you fails to keep the terms of the agreement as stated in the documents.
+The Court will need to step in if one of you fails to keep the terms of the agreement, as stated in the documents.

 Finding A Divorce Mediator

 If you live in Arizona, Best Legal Choices professionals can help with divorce mediation!
 Many of the independent professionals you’ll see at our site are experienced mediators.
 There are divorce mediators who are also trained collaboratively across the Phoenix Valley including Phoenix, Scottsdale, Mesa, Chandler, & Glendale.
 Don’t live in Arizona?
 Your attorney will be able to refer you to local mediators, or you can locate one by yourself.
 Try to find recommendations for a mediator from people you trust.
 You can ask financial advisors, lawyers, spiritual advisors, therapists, or friends who have gone through a divorce.
 Here are some other places you can try:

 - Try the Arizona State Bar website, or a bar association in an Arizona city.

 - Your local church or religious figure may suggest an appropriate mediator for your case.